wdawson/okta.github.io/_source/_posts/2017-10-31-add-authentication-to-play-framework-with-oidc.md

 }
 ```

-Create `app/controllers/SecureHttpActionAdapter.java` to show unauthorized and forbidden messages when user’s don’t have access to an action.
+Create `app/controllers/SecureHttpActionAdapter.java` to show unauthorized and forbidden messages when user's don't have access to an action.

 ```java
 package controllers;